-If a property owner decides not to participate in the program, they will be responsible for replacing the lead or galvanized steel service line at their own cost.
+Property owners who decide not to participate in the program will be responsible for replacing the lead or galvanized steel water service line at their own cost.
+Aurora Water does not reimburse owners when they have a service line replaced.
+All work must be done by Aurora Water or one of our contractors.